 A women’s-only book club in the United Kingdom held a discussion at a popular Middle Eastern restaurant in Bradford, Yorkshire.

 Groups throughout the United States held discussion events, including several Jewish Voice for Peace chapters.

 Thank you to all the volunteers who held One Book, Many Communities events his year!
-We hope to see you again in 2019.

 * * *

 - March 24, 2018, 3:30 pm.
 Ramallah Public Library (Children and Youth Library), Ramallah, Palestine.